How to Check Recent DNS Changes for Your Domain

 FAQs (Frequently Asked Questions)

-What is DNS, and why does it matter?
+What is DNS and why is this important?

-How do I know if my DNS settings have changed?
+How can I tell whether my DNS settings were changed?

-To use nslookup, just open the Command Prompt or Terminal, then type nslookup yourdomain.com to see your DNS records.
-If you want to check specific records, you can add -type=MX (for email records) or any other type you’re looking for.
+In order to use nslookup, one needs only to open the Command Prompt or Terminal and enter nslookup yourdomain.com to view your DNS records.
+To do a check on certain records you may add -type=MX (to search email records) or any other type you may be interested in.

 Can I track past DNS changes?

 It depends on your provider.
-Some domain registrars keep logs of DNS changes, but not everyone does.
-If yours doesn’t, you can use tools like WHOIS or look for clues in your DNS records.
-You can also check the Wayback Machine for snapshots of your website around the time of the changes.
+Not all domain registrars maintain records of DNS modifications.
+When yours does not, you may resort to such tools as WHOIS or may seek hints in your DNS entries.
+The Wayback Machine also is available with snapshots of your site around the time of the changes.

 Latest Posts: